presented by Clare Frank

 Dr. Frank is a board certified specialist in Orthopedic Physical Therapy (OCS) and a fellow in the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT).
 She currently serves as a clinical instructor for both the Spine and Sports Rehabilitation Fellowship programs at Kaiser Permanente, Los Angeles.
 She has served on the Injury Prevention and Rehab…Read full bio

-In this chapter, Dr. Frank describes the underlying premises of musculosekeletal system and how pain interacts with movement and muscle function.
-The chapter will discuss the common causes of impairments, differences between cause and source, and how that relates to musculoskeletal pain.
-This chapter will also discuss the role of the sensorimotor system in coordinating stability-mobility continuum, and the relationship between movement patterns and muscle balance, and the consequence of muscle imbalance.
+This chapter will describe the underlying premises of musculosekeletal system and how pain interacts with movement and muscle function.
+The chapter will discuss the common causes of impairments, the differences between cause and source, and how that relates to musculoskeletal pain.
+This chapter will also discuss the role of the sensorimotor system in coordinating stability-mobility continuum, the relationship between movement patterns and muscle balance, and the consequence of muscle imbalance.

 This chapter will start with a patient interview to gain insight into the patient's history.
 The chapter will then demonstrate a structured exam from a movement system perspective, including alignment, posture, gait, functional movement and making predictions for possible impairments.
 Dr. Frank will confirm the impairments through careful assessment of muscle length and movement patterns.